 Search volume refers to the number of search queries for a specific keyword in search engines such as Google.

 Learn more and are more niche aspects of a larger topic.
 These terms relate, in some way, to your target query and you should attempt to naturally incorporate these words and topics in your content.
 Trying to shoehorn too many keywords into your content, even when they don’t fit, is called keyword stuffing and can cause your content to fall down the SERP.

 As for intent, this is central to the content creation process.
 To understand a user’s search intent, ask yourself: What question is the user trying to find the answer to with this search?
 This is important because search intent is the backbone of your content.
 Your content should, above all, seek to provide the reader with relevant information that helps solve their problems.
 That is your north star.
 Learning what your audience hopes to find with a given search is critical to content creation.

 To get a sense of search intent around a topic, use an SEO platform to conduct keyword research.
 Searching for a topic in Google could be insightful as well, but Google returns personalized results, so an enterprise SEO platform like gives you the holistic insights you need.

 Now that you understand who your audience is and what they’re searching for, you can properly calibrate the goals and objectives of your content.
 As we mentioned above, the primary goal should always be to satisfy a user’s search intent and provide them with the answers they need.

 That said, there are several considerations that help inform and feed into your central goal.

 Ideas to consider when defining the goals of your project:

-- Jobs to be done : What user pain point will be alleviated by this project?
+- : What user pain point will be alleviated by this project?
 What tasks are we helping our audience complete with this content?
 How can your audience solve their problem?

 - Information gain: What information will a user gain from our content that they won’t get from competitors?
 How can we make our content superior to what’s out there?